Dharam8218/Simple-Banking-Application/README.md

 Enter your Account Number: 0
 Enter the amount to be deposited: 10000
-Abhishek Tripathi your updated balance is : 11000.0 RS.
+Dharamveer Singh your updated balance is : 11000.0 RS.

 Banking Menu:
 Select any one option from below.